huyiwen/YuLan-Mini/README.md

 <a><img src="https://img.shields.io/github/stars/RUC-GSAI/YuLan-Mini"></a>
 </div>

-YuLan-Mini is a lightweight language model with 2.42 billion parameters.
-It was pre-trained using only 1.08T tokens yet achieves performance comparable to industry-leading models trained with significantly more data.
+YuLan-Mini is a lightweight language model with 2.42 billion parameters. **It is a base model.** It was pre-trained using only 1.08T tokens yet achieves performance comparable to industry-leading models trained with significantly more data.
 To facilitate reproducibility, we are open-sourcing the relevant pre-training resources.

 ---